reagent-project/reagent-template/README.md

 lein figwheel devcards
 ```

-Figwheel will automatically push cljs changes to the browser.
+Figwheel will also automatically push cljs changes to the browser.
 The server will be available at [http://localhost:3449](http://localhost:3449)
 once Figwheel starts up.
 To view your devcards, type `(switch-to-build devcards)` at the Figwheel REPL and navigate to [http://localhost:3449/cards](http://localhost:3449/cards).

 Figwheel also starts `nREPL` using the value of the `:nrepl-port` in the `:figwheel`